-$$NTF'(z) = NTF(z)(1 - z^{-1})$$ (4)
+$$NTF'(z) = NTF(z)(1 - z^{-1}).$$ (4)

-From Eq.(4), we see that by providing an additional noisecoupled structure with the error-feedback topology, the NTF'(z) of $\Delta\Sigma AD$ modulator increments the NTF(z) by an extra $(1 - z^{-1})$ factor, the order of the modulator is increased by one, which is equivalent to obtaining more noise shaping in low frequency signal band.
+As shown in Eq.
+(6), by providing an additional self-noisecoupled structure with the error-feedback topology, the NTF'(z) of $\Delta\Sigma$ AD modulator increments the NTF(z) by an extra $(1 - z^{-1})$ factor, the order of the modulator is increased by one, which is equivalent to obtaining more noise shaping in low frequency signal band, and achieving higher SQNDR of modulator.

-In a noise-coupled $\Delta\Sigma AD$ modulator, the injection method of the quantization noise to modulator is similar to the cascade (or MASH) scheme, which provides a higher-order noise shaping using a lower-order loop filter.
-However, there is no mismatch error of the noise leakage at all.
+In a noise-coupled $\Delta\Sigma AD$ modulator, the injection method of the quantization noise to the modulator is similar to a second-stage cascade (or MASH) modulator, which provides a higher-order noise shaping using a lower-order loop filter.
+However, in a second-stage MASH structure, a higher SONDR is achieved by accurate cancellation of the firststage quantization noise.
+Any mismatch errors for analog implementation will change the transfer function, and cause the noise leakage in the MASH modulator.
+As contrast, in a self-noise-coupled structure, higher-order noise shaping is realized by injection the quantization noise to the modulator again, there is no mismatch error of the noise leakage at all.
 Furthermore, while multi-bit quantizer is used for the modulator, the quantization noise can be assumed under busy signal conditions.
-Then the injected noise also acts as merely as a dither signal, which reducing tones and harmonic spurs.
-Thus, the noise coupling method can raise the order of a noise transfer function, at same time, and the stability condition of the original modulator is preserved [9].
+Then the injected noise also acts as merely as a dither signal, which reduces tones and harmonic spurs.
+Thus, the noise coupling method can raise the order of a noise transfer function, at the same time, and the stability condition of the original modulator is preserved [9].